Introduction to Python

 True

-Lists in Python are dynamic, that is, they can be modified.
-For example, you can modify the third item
+Lists in Python are dynamic, meaning they can be modified.
+For example, you can modify the third item.

 lista[2] = Falselista